abdifardin/abdifardin.github.io/about.md

  Hello :)
  My name is Fakhruddin Abdi.
  <br/>`I am a developer based in Sanandaj, Iran`.

+ <p> And this is my story: </p>

-<br/>`I have been using Ubuntu` for a quite some time.
+`I have been using Ubuntu` for a quite some time.
 Because i believe terminal can save a lot of time :).
 Now Im coding and working on macOS.
 <br/>`Started programming with C language`.
 The root of most modern languages.
 <br/>`Then started` learning object-oriented version of C, which is `C++`.

 `I was really impressed with concept of OOP` and how it can turn your code into a living character.
-In the last two years of my university season, `i started website developing`.
+In the last two years of my university season, `i started website development`.
 My first website was made with html and jquery and bootstrap.
 Learning from W3Schools :).
-`I slowly started to like functional programming`.
+<br/>`I slowly started to like functional programming`.
 No need to spent much time to shape your object.
 Just define your pure function and go ahead :D.
-I browsed simple themes on internet and started recreating them.
-If I ever got stuck at something I would simply state my problem on forums to understand what I am doing wrong.
+<br/>I browsed open source repositories and started recreating them.
+If I ever got stuck at something I would simply state my problem on the forums like SOF or the repository itself.
-I started getting doing websites for my friends for really cheap or for local charities and NGOs for either cheap or free.
+I started doing websites for my friends for really cheap or for local charities and NGOs for either cheap or free.

 `Then spent a short time on .NET` options like C# and WPF using MVVM architecture ( less than a year).
 In the mean time `i was developing with PHP and Laravel and Drupal CMS using MVC architecture` ( more than a year).